How To Have a Safe iPod Touch, iPhone or iPad

 If you’re considering buying your child any one of these iOS devices this Christmas season, be sure you enable the Parental Controls that are built in.
 These great products are not only entertainment and educational tools, but they’re mini computers in your child’s hand.

-If you placed content filters or antivirus software on your home laptop or desktop, activating the parental controls is doing the same thing.
-Just as you were able to ensure your child didn’t stumble upon content they shouldn’t on the home computer, you can ensure your child or teen will have an age-appropriate experience on their iOS device, as well.
-So, before they are gifted to your child, follow this easy step-by-step guide to make sure their new iOS 9 device is family-friendly ready.
+If you placed content filters or antivirus software on your home laptop or desktop, then activating the parental controls is doing the same thing.
+Just as you were able to ensure your child didn’t stumble upon content they shouldn’t on the home computer, by taking these steps, you can ensure your child or teen will have an age-appropriate experience on their iOS device, as well.
+The iPad, iPhone and iPod Touch are all gifts your child will love, yet they don’t come out-of-the box family-friendly ready.
+So, before they are gifted to your child, follow this easy step-by-step guide to make sure their new iOS 8 device is family-friendly ready.